AnuragBhaskarya/Schedule-Max-Online/README.md

-# Schedule-Max: The Ultimate Serverless Daily Planner
+# Schedule-Max: Master Your Day
----

 <hr>